Smart Industrial Automation Guide: Explore Basics, Benefits, and Modern Insights

 ConnectivityMinimalFully integrated

-These developments highlight the shift toward more intelligent and adaptive industrial systems.
+These advancements highlight the shift toward more connected and intelligent systems.

 Regulations and Policies